 My dissertation, L’Italia Meticcia: Being and Belonging in the Black Mediterranean, provided a survey of readings of postcolonial, anticolonial, and migration literature written by Italian writers of East African descent.
 In that project, I examined the marginalized corpus of anticolonial East African and Black Italian writers to affirm ontologies of blackness in the wake of widespread dispossession of Black livelihood in Italy.
-In particular, I examined literary, historical, and geopolitical sites to generate a multivalent analysis useful to the broad mandate of Black Studies, including grappling with the dialectical conceits of citizenship and nonbelonging.
-I respond critically to proliferating scholarship on postcolonial and Black Europe as well as concerns with the variegated movements of peoples, cultures, and ethnoracial categories.
-This dissertation is informed by the turn to creolization in Caribbean Studies, the turn towards mixed identities and hybridity in Queer and Postcolonial Studies, the incisive attention to history in Black Studies, and the postcolonial turn in Italian Studies.
+I examined literary, historical, and geopolitical sites to generate a multivalent analysis useful to the broad mandate of Black Studies, including grappling with the dialectical conceits of citizenship and nonbelonging.
+I engaged with proliferating scholarship on postcolonial and Black Europe as well as concerns with the variegated movements of peoples, cultures, and ethnoracial categories.
+The dissertation was informed by the turn to creolization in Caribbean Studies, the turn towards mixed identities and hybridity in Queer and Postcolonial Studies, the incisive attention to history in Black Studies, and the postcolonial turn in Italian Studies.